binzume/dkango/README.md

-# WIP: Dokan binding fo Go
+# Dokan bindings for Go

 Dokan: https://ja.wikipedia.org/wiki/Dokan

-- Depends only on the Dokan library (No CGO)
+- Depends only on the Dokan library (No cgo)
-- fs.FS support
+- fs.FS interface support

 ## Usage